 - Do you wait to invest until all your non-mortgage debt is paid?

-These are important questions, and some answer them with unbending, dogmatic, “I’m right, you’re wrong” types of answers.
-I don’t think there is only one right answer and suggest you consider three things in making the right decision for you:
+These are important questions, and some answer them with unbending, dogmatic, “I’m right, you’re wrong” type of answer.
+I don’t think there is only one right answer to these questions.
+Instead of thinking in terms of black and white, consider these 8 factors in making the right decision for you:

-- You: It is important to know yourself.
+8. You: It is important to know yourself.
 Can you pay down debt, never borrow again, and then begin investing?
 This, too, is the Dave Ramsey approach.
-The problem is that many pay down the debt, and then borrow more, creating a never-ending cycle of pay debt–borrow–pay debt–borrow, and never saving.
+The problem is that many pay down the debt, and then borrow more, creating a never-ending cycle of pay debt–borrow–pay debt–borrow.
+The result is a lifetime of debt with no savings.
 If that’s you, don’t wait to pay off all your debt before saving.
 For our Question of the Week, only you can assess this factor.